DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 > to process researchonomic data measured in a neighbourhood of her
 > hometown.
 She is invited to give a talk at the local office of Siren,
 > a global tech company, which look to adopt *hal9k*, and pay Kim
-> handsomely.
-So handsomely in fact, that Kim can pay a student
+> a generous speaker honorarium.
+So generous in fact, that Kim can pay a student
 > assistant for a full year from the money.

 Our credibility as researchers in society hinges on the notion of proper